iskcrew/isk_deprecated/README.md

 For performance you will want to have nginx in front of ISK for serving static files (slide images mostly).
 Example configuration for nginx is available at config/nginx/isk-server.
 Consult that file and update as needed.

 To run the ISK rails application in production mode set the RAILS_ENV environmental variable to 'production'.
-The script /isk-server gives a example for starting/stopping all the needed components.
+The script /isk-server.rb gives an example for starting/stopping all the needed components.

 For the default production configuration the server will expect precompiled javascript/css files, to generate them you need to run "rake assets:precompile" on the production environment.